Architecting Experience: Five Principles for Interaction Design

 When the movement of a person’s body drives an interaction, the interaction is more legible if it is based on larger body movements.

-By mapping actions and data to physical objects that people can touch, move and manipulate, designers can tap into pre-existing knowledge and social constructs about how we use tools and share, making the interaction easy to follow and participate in.
+By mapping actions and data onto physical objects that people can touch, move, and manipulate, designers can tap into pre-existing knowledge and social constructs concerning how we share objects and use tools.

-Many objects that predate computers embody many of the above mentioned characteristics.
-A violin is a good example: It responds to the movement of a body (a bow pulling on a string), emitting sound, immediately, from the same object that the player interacts with.
-The legibility of a violin player’s interaction with their instrument is a big part of why a musical performance is fun to watch.
+Many objects that predate computers embody the above mentioned characteristics.
+A violin is a good example.
+When a musician moves her body, drawing a bow across the violin’s strings, sound is emitted.
+This sound is immediate, and emitted directly from the object that the musician is engaging.
+The rules governing this interaction are obvious to an audience member.
+The legibility of a violin player’s interaction with her instrument is a big part of why a musical performance is fun to watch.
 One gets to see, and begin to understand, the process through which the music is made.

 Empower People to Explore